coppertop-bones/bones-kernel/docs/cheatsheets/bones lang - cheatsheet.md

 Bones is a high level, high performance, decision support language intended for non-career programmers aged 8 to 88.

+## PITHY SUMMARY

+bones is intended to make the structure of what is going on more explicit and simpler to follow but in a textual form rather than a GUI form - hence the language is as simple as we can make it ("bones" is short for "bare bones language") and much of the useful stuff (including control flow) is put into libraries.

+we have functions, blocks, types, ability to (partially or fully) call functions and blocks, names, the ability to bind names, and scopes to organise the names - obviously we also need to be able to load preexisting work and import names, as well as the usual literals. but that's the essence - semantically we default to immutable values (but can do agents), function names may form a union / intersection (depending on your view point) of functions that are automatically selected on context (aka multiple dispatch), and functions and blocks are first class although blocks are restricted to being stack based - to reduce spaghetti we provide early return, signals (aka exceptions) and auto rebinding of lvalues - finally we add some convenience - the piping and hole based function argument syntax and implicitly passing parent names as arguments to local in scope functions.

+under the hood we do the memory management for the user, infer principle types, provide a single threaded programming model, use the C-ABI and generate code for consumption by optimising compiler backends, e.g. QBE, MIR, LLVM, etc.

+tooling wise - we have AST and bytecode interpreters and debuggers with profiling support.

+bones can call and be called by Python and C.

 ## CONCEPTS

 A central idea of bones is that it does all sorts of things for you so you don't have to, and thus can instead focus